yangyuqian/k8s-the-hard-way/README.md

 ------------

-This tutorial will walk you through some of the most important topics in Kubernetes in the hard way, to make it easier for operating an k8s cluster.
+This tutorial will walk you through some of the most important topics in Kubernetes in the hard way, to make it easier to manipulate an k8s cluster.

 # List of Contents

 Network

-* overlay network
+* overlay network by flannel
 * kube-proxy and Services
+* DNS - implementation of SkyDNS